isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 <a name="Rf-string"></a>
 ### F.19: Use a `zstring` or a `not_null<zstring>` to designate a C-style string

-**Reason**: C-style strings are ubiquitous.
+**Reason**:
+C-style strings are ubiquitous.
 They are defined by convention: zero-terminated arrays of characters.
-Functions are inconsistent in their use of `nullptr` and we must be more explicit.
+We must distinguish C-style strings from a pointer to a single character or an old-fashioned pointer to an array of characters.

 **Example**: Consider